paulshivam/wbwebinterns/README.md

     a) Fork this Project
     b) Install Git Desktop and Atom
     c) Clone the project in your system
-    b) Rename folder with name "gitusername" with your own git username
+    d) Rename folder with name "gitusername" with your own git username
-    c) Update your code in login.php and register.php (using username and password)
+    e) Update your code in login.php and register.php (using username and password)

     Things To Know
     a) Database Connection : present in config/db.php